prowler-cloud/prowler/docs/index.md

     * `Python >= 3.9`
     * `Python pip >= 3.9`
-    * AWS and/or Azure credentials
+    * AWS, GCP and/or Azure credentials

     _Commands_: